 January 21, 2015: Virginia's No Wrong Door System

 States and communities across the country have undertaken efforts to streamline access to long-term services and supports through the development of "no wrong door" systems.
 The development of a No Wrong Door system in Virginia reflects a unique public-private partnership approach to providing older adults and persons with disabilities with comprehensive information and streamlined access to available long-term supports through collaborative partnerships and shared technology.
 This webinar highlighted No Wrong Door system developments in Virginia, including the Communication, Referral, Information and Assistance (CRIA) system.
 The webinar featured Erika Yssel, No Wrong Door Expansion Specialist with the Virginia Department for Aging and Rehabilitative Services.

-Additional webinars from 2012 and 2011 are availabe on the Monthly Call Archive page.
+Additional webinars from 2011 to 2014 are available on the Monthly Call Archive page.